alphagov/govuk-developer-docs/source/manual/emergency-publishing.html.md

 - A URL for users to find more information (it might not be provided at first).

 <a name="set-up-fabric"></a>
-### Set up your fabric scripts
+### Set up your Fabric scripts

 If you've not used them before, you'll need to clone [fabric-scripts](https://github.com/alphagov/fabric-scripts) and follow the setup instructions in the fabric-scripts README.

 1) Make sure your copy of fabric-scripts is up to date and on master.

-2) Activate your virtual environment for the fabric scripts if you have set one up.
-If you have followed the setup guide for the fabric scripts, this will be:
+2) Activate your virtual environment for the Fabric scripts if you have set one up.
+If you have followed the setup guide for the Fabric scripts, this will be:

 ```
 $ . ~/venv/fabric-scripts/bin/activate